tpiaggio/ext-field-uniqueness/README.md

 This extension will operate with the following project IAM roles:

-* datastore.user (Reason: Allows the extension to write translated strings to Cloud Firestore.)
+* datastore.user (Reason: Allows the extension to write to Cloud Firestore.)